Miller index: Crystallographic planes and directions

-Integer vs. irrational Miller indices: Lattice planes and quasicrystals
+Non-integer Miller indices

 Ordinarily, Miller indices are always integers by definition, and this constraint is physically significant.
 To understand this, suppose that we allow a plane (abc) where the Miller "indices" a, b and c (defined as above) are not necessarily integers.

+Lattice planes

 If a, b and c have rational ratios, then the same family of planes can be written in terms of integer indices (hkℓ) by scaling a, b and c appropriately: divide by the largest of the three numbers, and then multiply by the least common denominator.
 Thus, integer Miller indices implicitly include indices with all rational ratios.
 The reason why planes where the components (in the reciprocal-lattice basis) have rational ratios are of special interest is that these are the lattice planes: they are the only planes whose intersections with the crystal are 2d-periodic.

+Quasicrystals

 For a plane (abc) where a, b and c have irrational ratios, on the other hand, the intersection of the plane with the crystal is not periodic.
 It forms an aperiodic pattern known as a quasicrystal.
 This construction corresponds precisely to the standard "cut-and-project" method of defining a quasicrystal, using a plane with irrational-ratio Miller indices.
 (Although many quasicrystals, such as the Penrose tiling, are formed by "cuts" of periodic lattices in more than three dimensions, involving the intersection of more than one such hyperplane.)